 Clean The Grill

-Regardless of the season, many of us like grilled meals.
+Regardless of the season, many of me like grilled meals.
 However, after utilizing the grill for a while, it may appear to have been rescued from a junkyard.
-Is your grill the same, all scrummy and filthy?
+Is your grill the same, all grimy and filthy?
 It’s simple to clean and restore to new condition with washing soda.

 All you have to do is remove the grill grates and soak them in a 1:1 mixture of warm water and washing powder, i.e. one part water and one part washing soda.
 Allow it to soak for a few minutes before gently scrubbing with a scrubber.
 In no time, your grill grates will be spotless.